 Turmeric shots contain turmeric, an orange spice that comes from a root in the ginger family.
 Turmeric is an ancient spice that Indian cuisines have enjoyed for thousands of years and Ayurvedic medicine has revered for its ability to heal a myriad of conditions.
 In fact, turmeric has been used as a traditional medicine in some countries, including Indonesia where they call it Jamu.

 Healthy potent shots, such as my collection of wellness shots and my ever popular ginger shots, have become exceptionally popular in the past few years.
-And turmeric spice even more so, appearing in everything from lattes to ice cream, because of its health potential.
+Turmeric shots have also become popular, as has the spice, appearing in everything from turmeric lattes to ice cream, because of its health potential.

 Health Benefits of Turmeric